 Did you Know?
 African natives once wore necklaces made from this plant!

-The Castor Bean Plant is native to Africa.
-It is also known as: Castor Oil
+The Castor Bean plant is also known as: Castor Oil

 Plant, Mole Bean Plant, and the African Wonder Tree.